-- Transplants The following services and supplies rendered in connection with organ/tissue/bone marrow transplants: - Surgical or medical care related to animal organ transplants, animal tissue transplants, (except for porcine heart valves) artificial organ transplants or mechanical organ transplants; - Transportation, travel or lodging expenses for non-donor family members; - Donation related services or supplies associated with organ acquisition and procurement; - Chemotherapy with autologous, allogenic or syngenic hematopoietic stem cells transplant for treatment of any type of cancer not specifically named as covered; - Any transplant not specifically listed as covered. - Transportation Transportation provided by other than a state licensed Professional Ambulance Service, and ambulance services other than in a Medical Emergency.
-Ambulance transportation from the Hospital to the home is not covered. - Treatment (Outside U.S.) Non-emergency treatment received outside the United States performed without authorization.
+- Transplants The following services and supplies rendered in connection with organ/tissue/bone marrow transplants: - Surgical or medical care related to animal organ transplants, animal tissue transplants, (except for porcine heart valves) artificial organ transplants or mechanical organ transplants; - Transportation, travel or lodging expenses for non-donor family members; - Donation related services or supplies associated with organ acquisition and procurement; - Chemotherapy with autologous, allogenic or syngenic hematopoietic stem cells transplant for treatment of any type of cancer not specifically named as covered; - Any transplant not specifically listed as covered. - Transportation Transportation provided by other than a state licensed Professional Ambulance Service. - Treatment (Outside U.S.) Non-emergency treatment received outside the United States performed without authorization.
 Medical tourism is specifically excluded. - Vision Vision care services and supplies, including but not limited to eyeglasses, contact lenses, and related examinations and services.
 Eye Refractions.
 Services or devices to correct vision or for advice on such services. - Vision (Surgical Correction) Radial keratotomy; and surgery, services or supplies for the surgical correction of nearsightedness and/or astigmatism or any other correction of vision due to a refractive problem. - Waived Fees Any portion of a Provider's fee or charge which is ordinarily due from a Participant but which has been waived.
-If a Provider routinely waives (does not require the Participant to pay) a Deductible or Out-of-Pocket amount, BCBSGA will calculate the actual Provider fee or charge by reducing the fee or charge by the amount waived. - War Any disease or Injury resulting from a war, declared or not, or any military duty or any release of nuclear energy.
+If a Provider waives (does not require the Participant to pay) a Deductible, Out-of-Pocket or any cost sharing or balance billing amount, BCBS will calculate the actual Provider fee or charge by reducing the fee or charge by the amount waived.
+A fee or charge will be deemed waived if there is no bona fide, documented attempt by the Provide to obtain payment in full from the Participant. - War Any disease or Injury resulting from a war, declared or not, or any military duty or any release of nuclear energy.
 Also excluded are charges for services directly related to military service provided or available from the Veterans' Administration or military medical facilities as required by law. - Workers' Compensation Care of any condition or Injury recognized or allowed as a compensable loss through any Workers' Compensation, occupational disease or similar law.
 Exception: Benefits are provided for actively employed partners and small business owners not covered under a Workers' Compensation Act or similar law, if elected by the Group and additional Premium is paid.